Kawadian/DiscordGPT/UseDB/README.MariaDB_en.md

 ## Usage

 When you mention the bot on Discord or send a DM to the bot, it generates a response through the OpenAI API.
-If you are using it for the first time, you need to set up your OpenAI API token by sending a DM to the bot.
+If you are using it for the first time, you need to set up your OpenAI API token by using a slash command "/save_token" to the bot.

 ## Database